No compromises make this the fastest trike on Earth

 As well as epic style, these hubs feel very free rolling – particularly the big rear which keeps going forever!

-One slight confusion is that the Vortex rear end is spaced to 135mm (mountain bike standard) not 120mm, so you can’t make use of the world’s enormous range of fast wheels without serious work to swap axles.
+One slight confusion is that the Vortex rear end is spaced to 135mm (mountain bike standard) not 130mm, so you can’t make use of the world’s enormous range of fast wheels without serious work to swap axles (or just prying apart the frame, which would probably work, if you own it!).

 I did dry-fit my 82mm carbon race wheel just to see how it would look, but I couldn’t test the difference the supple tubular tyre might have made to ride quality: